aditya-rk01/Keypad-lock-using-8051-Proteus-/README.md

 # Keypad-lock-using-8051-Proteus-

+Copyright (C) 2020 by Aditya R, Institute of Technology, Nirma University.

 This project is about keypad lock implementation along with 8051 on Proteus Simulation.
 The code here is based on C programming.
 Upload the hex file in proteus file.